 Care will have to be taken to identify the type of materials required and the access of any machinery, vehicles or plant needed to move them, as these can cause collision damage to aerial parts of the trees as well as soil contamination or compaction if on soft ground.
 The site manager will provide details on this aspect of the project and will demonstrate how care and attention will be applied to protect the trees form direct and indirect construction activities.

 2.6.4 Works within RPA (Root Protection Area)

-No excavation works are proposed to take place within the RPA, because the building is sited outside of the constraints offered by the trees.
-Where excavation works to remove existing hard surfacing is required, this will be achieved using hand tools and under arboricultural supervision to ensure roots are not damaged unnecessarily.
-If necessary pneumatic tools will be used, again under arboricultural supervision.
+No excavation works are proposed to take place within the RPA, because the buildings are sited outside of the constraints offered by the trees.

 2.6.5 Site supervision